Send Close Add comments: (status displays here)

 In peace, sons bury their fathers.
 In war, fathers bury their sons.
 Herodotus (Greek historian and geographer)

-19. Napoleon
+19. Napoleon and democracy

 The famous graphic by Minard and made famous by Tufte is of Napoleon's Russia campaign and shows how his forces dwindled during the campaign.